Best Paint for Furniture Without Sanding

 Farmhouse Paint

-holding can of farmhouse paint in the color blue slate
+holding can of farmhouse in the color blue slate

 Farmhouse Paint is my third pick for the best paint for furniture without sanding.
-It has good adhesion to wood furniture… and seems to be durable as well.
+It has good adhesion to wood… and seems to be durable as well.

 I am just now testing it, so I will update you as I know more.
-But, I think it has better adhesion and durability than chalk paint does.
-Farmhouse Paint also has a good color selection and dries to an eggshell sheen.
+But I think it has better adhesion and durability than chalk paint does.
+It also has a good color selection and dries to an eggshell sheen.

-You can brush, roll, or spray Farmhouse Paint onto your furniture.
-It’s truly self-leveling too, so even when you brush it on, you won’t have many brush marks left behind once the paint dries.
+You can brush, roll, or spray it on.
+It’s truly self leveling, too, so even when you brush it on, you won’t have many brush marks left behind once the coating dries.

 Pros: